-Stay tuned for Part Two Travis will highlight the most common mistakes that are made when preparing and submitting Tier II reports.
+Read Part Two – Travis highlights the most common mistakes that are made when preparing and submitting Tier II reports.

 About the Author: Travis Weber’s main area of concentration is risk analysis.
 He is responsible for the documentation of Process Safety Management Programs (PSM), Risk Management Programs (RMP), and California Accidental Release Prevention (CalARP) Programs for facilities using regulated substances.
 This work includes preparing all necessary documentation for compliance with the PSM/RMP/CalARP regulation, and modeling the potential off-site consequences of potential releases, compliance audits, and other environmental study projects for municipal and private clients.